Service Opportunities

 Foster Closet

-A resource for children and foster parents offering clothing, supplies and support.
+A resource for children and families in the foster system, offering clothing, supplies and support.
 Volunteers sort clothes, help families find what they need and more.

 Hart Felt Ministries